HL7/fhir-specialty-rx/input/pages/human-interaction.md

 *See this example of a [populated Task](Task-specialty-rx-task-smart-launch-1.html).*
 <p></p>

-### Populating the SMART Launch *appContext*
+### Populating the SMART Launch *__appContext*

-The `appContext` parameter is sent to the SMART app as part of the [OAuth 2.0](https://oauth.net/2/) access token response, alongside other [SMART launch parameters](http://hl7.org/fhir/smart-app-launch/1.0.0/scopes-and-launch-context/#launch-context-arrives-with-your-access_token) when the SMART app is launched.
-The `appContext`  contains the value received in the `Task.identifier` value.
+The `__appContext` parameter is sent to the SMART app as part of the [OAuth 2.0](https://oauth.net/2/) access token response, alongside other [SMART launch parameters](http://hl7.org/fhir/smart-app-launch/1.0.0/scopes-and-launch-context/#launch-context-arrives-with-your-access_token) when the SMART app is launched.
+The `__appContext`  contains the value received in the `Task.identifier` value.

 Example:

 ```
-"appContext": "launch-context-id-01345005"
+"__appContext": "launch-context-id-01345005"
 ```

 [SMART App Launch Implementation Guide](http://hl7.org/fhir/smart-app-launch/index.html)